 This is absolutely critical for medical device development.
 A patient with a chronic condition's Circle of Care team will likely include a family physician, specialist and an assigned nurse (sometimes referred to as a Chronic Disease Nurse or Patient Outcomes Nurse) who all need access to this remote patient monitoring data.
 Although it is still a physician's responsibility to receive and review incoming laboratory, diagnostic imaging and consultation reports, some physicians do not want or have the time to see incoming patient-driven data.
 Nurses will thus manage this data and ongoing interactions between the physician's office and the patient between visits.

-And this is at the simplest level of integration.
-What about when you include additional care providers or hospital systems?
+This is at the simplest level of integration.
+What about when you include additional care providers?
 Interoperability of health information systems and flexibility are essential and these considerations should be taken into the features roadmap.

-We've covered some essential considerations for creating software as a medical device, MedTech and digital healthcare products that fit into provider workflows.
 At the MVP stage, you want a device to track health data and present it in an app or dashboard.
-We have noticed from our research that physicians generally prefer dashboards over apps.
-However, it’s important to understand the needs of your target users to determine the right fit.
+From our research, we’ve observed that physicians generally prefer dashboards over apps.
+However, don’t make any assumptions.
+Research your target users and understand their needs to determine the right fit.

 From the beginning, it's essential to have the system ready in medical device interoperability standards for data entry (SNOWMED, ICD10, LOINC, etc.).
 When all health data is codified using these international coding specifications, it will ensure that when health data is exchanged, it will be consistent and accurate therefore reducing the risk of medical errors.

 The data pushed to a dashboard needs to be presented so that clinicians can quickly see data trends versus ready health data in report structure only (graphical views).
 Likewise, the data results must be presented and formatted, ensuring units of measurements are included in the display.